SalvaSherif2532/MICB475_Team7/README.md

 * Clarify with Bessie - gantt chart feedback
 * Ask Bessie for Random Forest package code
 * Melika will show Salva push/pull github
-* Save phyloseq object as rds instead of RData
+* Save phyloseq object as rds instead of RData - function is not found in R when Josh ran it

 ### February 27, 2025 Agenda
 * Perform beta and alpha diversity analyses this week - Melika and Rana